Alex Crognale: Columbus Crew SC

-On December 13, 2016 it was announced that Crognale had signed a homegrown contract with Columbus Crew SC of Major League Soccer.
+On December 13, 2016, it was announced that Crognale had signed a homegrown contract with Columbus Crew SC of Major League Soccer.

 He made his professional debut on March 18, 2017, against D.C.
 United.

 Orange County SC

 On March 15, 2018, Crognale joined Orange County SC on loan from Columbus Crew SC on a game-by-game basis.
-He made his debut on March 17, 2018 in a 1–1 draw against Phoenix Rising FC, coming on as a substitute and scoring the equalizing goal in the 90th minute.
+He made his debut on March 17, 2018, in a 1–1 draw against Phoenix Rising FC, coming on as a substitute and scoring the equalizing goal in the 90th minute.

 Indy Eleven

 On March 15, 2019, Crognale joined Indy Eleven on loan from Columbus Crew SC.

 Birmingham Legion

 On December 23, 2019, Crognale signed a multi-year contract with Birmingham Legion FC.
 On October 21, 2020, Crognale was named Legion FC Defensive Player of the Year for the 2020 season.
 Crognale led the team in minutes, clearances and blocks, and started every match of the season for Birmingham in 2020.
+Crognale left Birmingham following their 2024 season.